modimore/modimore.github.io/content/pages/resume.md

 	<a href="https://github.com/modimore"><span class="print-visible">github.com/</span>modimore</a>
 </div>

-Software developer interested in problem solving, mathematics, and software architecture especially as related to Conway's law and how to make the project vision consistent with the implementation.
-My favourite languages are Python, Haskell, and C++.
+Software developer interested in problem solving, software architecture, and DevOps.
+I think a lot about how the way a problem is communicated affects the implementation of the solution and how to effectively share information throughout the software development process.

 ### Work Experience